VibhaK93/Car-dealership-database-design/README.md

 # Car-dealership-database-design
-The goal of the project is to design a car dealership database with logical design, conceptual schema, ERD diagram, and SQL queries for user data retrieval.
+The goal of the project is to design a car dealership database with a logical design, conceptual schema, ERD diagram, and create mockups to understand how user, advertisement, and car details data can be retrieved using SQL queries.

 ###  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ER Diagram
   ![ER Diagram](https://github.com/VibhaK93/Car-dealership-database-design/assets/146596962/ea1e873b-6f2e-477f-9f88-6102c46b1571)